fekle/dns-test/README.md

 # dns-test

 A simple utility to test multiple DNS servers for their average resolve time.
 To disable caching, this tool generates random domains.
-For more information please consult the commends in `dns-test.py`.
+For more information please consult the comments in `dns-test.py`.

 ## Installation